earthstar-project/earthstar/docs/specification.md

 # Querying

-Libraries SHOULD support a standard set of queries against a database of Earthstar messages.
-The recommended set, in Typescript format, is:
+Libraries SHOULD support a standard variety of queries against a database of Earthstar messages.
+A query is specified by a single object with optional fields for each kind of query operation.

+The recommended query object format, expressed in Typescript, is:

 ```ts
 // Query objects describe how to query a Storage instance for documents.